-Italian native Ada Rovatti started playing saxophone in high school after years of classical piano training.
-She won a scholarship to Berklee and divided her time between Boston and studies with George Garzone and Italy working in big bands.
+Italian born Ada Rovatti started playing saxophone in high school after years of classical piano training.
+She won a scholarship to Berklee College of Music and divided her time between Boston and studies with George Garzone and Italy working in big bands.
 Afterward, she time spent in Paris and toured Europe and Africa, and then, like so many before her, moved to New York City.

 Ada has performed at many festivals including the JVC and the Rochester, Detroit and Montreal Jazz Festivals and with an impressive list of top artists and bands, including Mike Stern, Randy Brecker, Miroslav Vitous, John McLaughlin, James Moody, Anne Ducros, Bob Mintzer, Victor Bailey, Joanne Brackeen, Aretha Franklin, Herbie Hancock, Vinnie Colaiuta, Jimmmy Heath, Patti Austin and many others.